Eroyun/what2cook/README.md

 2. Run the `data_cleaning.py` script.
 This script will perform necessary cleaning and modifications to the `recipes.csv` file inside the `data` folder.
 3. After running the script, a new file named `modified_recipes.csv` will be created inside the `data/collection` folder.

-## Setting Up Qdrant Collection
+## Setting Up Qdrant Credentials

-After setting up the environment, you need to create a collection in Qdrant.
-Follow these steps:
+To set up your environment for Qdrant, you need to create an account and obtain the necessary credentials.
+Here are the steps:

 1. Go to [Qdrant's login page](https://cloud.qdrant.io/login) and sign up for an account.
 2. After logging in, navigate to the `Data Access Control` tab and create a new API key.
 Make sure to save this key somewhere safe.